Gangamma Circle

-Gangamma Circle is a small area located in Bangalore city, the capital of Karnataka state in India.
+Gangamma Circle is a small area located in Bengaluru city, the capital of Karnataka state in India.

+The place has got its name from Sri Gangamma Gudi Temple, which is 500 plus years old Temple located there.

-The place is well known for its religious establishments like St. Mary's Orthodox Valiyapally, Ebenezer Marthoma Church, St. Joseph's ITI Our Lady of Fátima Church, Gangamma temple, residential areas like Prestige Wellington Apartments and Kalathur Layout that includes the main Panakal Family Home, and has also been a fast developing business center with an increasing population over the last three decades.
+The place is well known for its religious establishments like Sri Gangamma Devi Temple,St. Mary's Orthodox Valiyapally, Ebenezer Marthoma Church, St. Joseph's ITI Our Lady of Fátima Church, residential areas like Prestige Wellington Apartments and Kalathur Layout that includes the main Panakal Family Home, and has also been a fast developing business center with an increasing population over the last three decades.

 It is situated along the Indian Airforce (IAF) Main Road, near M.S.
 Palya.

 Related areas

 The place is also known for being the junction that connects the roads to Air Force station Jalahalli East, Air Force station Jalahalli West, K G halli, Dasarahalli, M.S.
 Palya and Yelahanka.
 The place is also where the main Panakal Family Home is located that has been there for multiple decades, becoming a famous attraction in the area.